drmayu7/covid19-public/README.md

 This repo focuses on clusters data that are publicly available in https://github.com/MoH-Malaysia/covid19-public Project output was written in Jupyter notebook file named main.ipynb

-The last fork was done until 2nd December 2022.
+The last fork was done on 2nd December 2022.

 ## General Information:
   1. Data Preparation using ELT: